Volunteer overseas in veterinary science

 Find your perfect assignment

-Our partners are always looking for skilled volunteers, and roles change regularly.
+Program partners are always looking for skilled volunteers, and roles change regularly.

-Explore our current assignments
+Explore current assignments

 A medium size dog stands on an examination table.
 The dog has a white coat and a red collar.
 Three people stand to one side of the table.
 One person holds the dog gently while the other two people conduct an ultrasound of the dog.